DataDog/documentation/content/en/cloudcraft/advanced/add-aws-account-via-api.md

   --output 'text'
 {{< /code-block >}}

-Replace _ACCOUNT_ID_ and _EXTERNAL_ID_ with the values you got in the previous step.
+Replace `ACCOUNT_ID` and `EXTERNAL_ID` with the values you got in the previous step.

-If everything goes well, you'll see a successful response with the role's account ARN.
+If successful, a response with the role's account ARN is displayed.
 Save this value for later.

-However, the role has no permission attached to it yet, so you must connect the _ReadOnlyAccess_ role using the _attach-role-policy_ command from the AWS CLI.
+However, the role has no permission attached to it yet.
+To connect the `ReadOnlyAccess` role, use the `attach-role-policy` command in the AWS CLI.

 {{< code-block lang="shell" >}}
 aws iam attach-role-policy \